MyriaPlatform/myria-ts-samples/README.md

 Requirements:
 1. Provide the `CONTRACT_ADDRESS` environment variable
 2. Replace [params](https://github.com/MyriaPlatform/myria-ts-samples/blob/master/src/projects/create-project.ts#L14) values with your project details:
-- `name` - project name
+- `name` - the project name
-- `companyName` - company name that will be working on the project
+- `companyName` - the company name that will be working on the project
-- `contactEmail` - contact email
+- `contactEmail` - the contact email

 ```bash
 npm run create-project